SingularityMan/vector_companion/README.md

 **Note:** This framework is designed to run on Windows only.

-- Minimum 26GB VRAM required to run the entire framework on `llama3.1-instruct-Q_4`.
-You may swap out the model in `config/config.py` in the `generate_text` and `summarize_text` methods under the `Agent` and `VectorAgent` classes if you would like to lower the VRAM usage or replace the model with a larger one.
+- Minimum 20GB VRAM required to run the entire framework on `gemma2:2b-instruct-q8_0`.
+You may swap out the model in the `language_model` variable in `main.py` if you would like to lower the VRAM usage or replace the model with a larger one.
 - You will need a `torch` version compatible with your CUDA version installed.
-- You need to install Ollama if you haven't already and download `llama3.1:8b-instruct-fp16` or whichever model you'd like to use in Ollama.
+- You need to install Ollama if you haven't already and download `gemma2:2b-instruct-q8_0` or whichever model you'd like to use in Ollama.
 - You need VB Cable installed on your PC in order for Python to listen to your own PC.

 ### Cloning